 Many of you are actively working to reduce trauma for children.
 When you do, you have an even larger effect on their life than you imagined.
 Adverse Childhood Experiences (ACEs) cause toxic stress that can prevent a child from learning, cause negative behaviors, make it difficult to make friends, and cause lasting health problems.
 Reducing trauma lowers a child's long-term risk of early pregnancy, substance abuse, depression, heart and liver disease, STDs, smoking, and intimate partner violence.

 The CDC-Kaiser Permanente Adverse Childhood Experiences (ACE) Study is one of the largest investigations of childhood abuse and neglect and household challenges and later-life health and well-being.
 People often say that young children are not affected by trauma, neglect, and abuse.
 The ACE Study has shown that this is not true.
 For more information about health risks from trauma, watch this great TED Talk by California Surgeon General Dr. Nadine Burke Harris:

 Learn more about ACEs

-The CDC website provides information, education, research and a guide to preventing ACEs.
+The U.S. Centers for Disease Control (CDC) website provides information, education, research and a guide to preventing ACEs.
 Access the ACEs page here.

 ACEs Connection is a social network that supports communities to accelerate the global ACEs science movement, to recognize the impact of adverse childhood experiences (ACEs) in shaping adult behavior and health, and to promote trauma-informed and resilience-building practices and policies in all communities and institutions — from schools to prisons to hospitals and churches — to help heal and to develop resilience instead of traumatizing already traumatized people.